The Ultimate Home Seller Checklist

 Keep in touch with your real estate agent or broker and touch base at least every two weeks.
 If there’s any activity such as an interested buyer or an offer, you’ll want to know about that too.
-It’s also good to ask your agent for any feedback they might have.
+It’s also good to ask your agent for any feedback they might have themselves, or from the buyer’s agent, after a house showing.
 Selling your home could have a simple fix.

 Home Seller Checklist: Once You Accept an Offer

 You received an acceptable offer and your real estate attorney prepared the Contract of Sale.
 After accepting the offer, you’ve taken care of all requested repairs on the purchase contract, and are ready to continue the process.
 These are the final pieces of your home seller checklist that bring you to closing.

 Before closing, you’ll want to select your escrow agent to serve as a neutral third party during the sale of your home.
 Typically, the seller’s attorney would also act as the escrow agent.
 That said, they represent both the buyer and the seller, so both sides can negotiate over who the escrow agent is.
 If you aren’t working with an agent, now is also the time to have an attorney prepare the deed.

 Prepare for a final walkthrough

 This is the last opportunity buyers have to check the condition of the home.
 Make sure you’ve made all of the necessary repairs listed in your purchase contract before the final walkthrough and that all of the agreed upon items (furniture, appliances, etc.) the buyer requested are in the home and in good condition.